 If all else fails, calling one of Hawaii’s four jails should be a last resort:

-• The Hawaii State Correctional Center, at 60 Punahele Street in Hilo, 96720 (Phone: 808-933-0431).
+- The Hawaii State Correctional Center, at 60 Punahele Street in Hilo, 96720 (Phone: 808-933-0431)

-• The Kauai Community Correctional Center, at 3-5351 Kuhio Highway in Lihue, 96766 (Phone: 808-241-3050 EXT- 244).
+- The Kauai Community Correctional Center, at 3-5351 Kuhio Highway in Lihue, 96766 (Phone: 808-241-3050 EXT- 244)

-• The Maui Community Correctional Center, at 600 Waiale Drive in Wailuku, 96793 (Phone: 808-243-5101; Visitor Hotline Phone: 808-243-5861).
+- The Maui Community Correctional Center, at 600 Waiale Drive in Wailuku, 96793 (Phone: 808-243-5101; Visitor Hotline Phone: 808-243-5861)

-• The Oahu Community Correctional Center, at 2199 Kamehameha Highway in Honolulu, 96819 (Phone: 808- 832-1777; Visitor Hotline Phone: 808-832-1633).
+- The Oahu Community Correctional Center, at 2199 Kamehameha Highway in Honolulu, 96819 (Phone: 808- 832-1777; Visitor Hotline Phone: 808-832-1633)

 These jails are temporary detention facilities for persons awaiting trial, individuals convicted of minor misdemeanors, and felons in transition from longer-term detention facilities.

-Individuals can also search for inmates that are detained in federal facilities with the United State Bureau of Prisons inmate locator tool, either by inputting the prisoner’s Bureau of Prisons number, or his or her first and last name and race, age, and gender.
+Individuals can also search for inmates that are detained in federal facilities with the United State Bureau of Prisons inmate locator tool, either by inputting the prisoner’s Bureau of Prisons number or his or her first and last name and race, age, and gender.

 The State also maintains and operates four prisons:

-• The Halawa Correctional Facility, at 99-902 Moanalua Road in Aiea, 96701 (Phone: 808-485-5200 Visitor Hotline Phone: 808-485-5298).
+- The Halawa Correctional Facility, at 99-902 Moanalua Road in Aiea, 96701 (Phone: 808-485-5200 Visitor Hotline Phone: 808-485-5298)

-• The Waiawa Correctional Facility, at 94-560 Kamehameha Highway in Pearl City, 96782 (Phone: 808-677-6150).
+- The Waiawa Correctional Facility, at 94-560 Kamehameha Highway in Pearl City, 96782 (Phone: 808-677-6150)

-• The Kulani Correctional facility, in Hilo (Phone: 808-932-4430).
+- The Kulani Correctional facility, in Hilo (Phone: 808-932-4430)

-• The Women’s Community Correctional Center, at 42-477 Kalanianaole Highway in Kailua, 96734 (Phone: 808-266-9580).
+- The Women’s Community Correctional Center, at 42-477 Kalanianaole Highway in Kailua, 96734 (Phone: 808-266-9580)

 Inmates detained in prisons are typically serving sentences of one or more years.

 The U.S. inmate locator tool and most commercial prison background check services will include an approximate release date in search results for specific prisoners that are held in federal detention facilities.
-For prisoners in state facilities, the Hawaii SAVIN link includes text or email alerts that provide information about a status change, including a release from detention, of a Hawaii prisoner.

-Individuals who wish to visit or correspond with a Hawaii prisoner must first complete a 2-page “Visiting & Correspondence Application”.
 This straightforward no-fee application asks the prospective visitor to fill in his or her name, address, date of birth, and relationship to the prisoner that the individual wishes to see.
 It also includes a series of representations that the prospective visitor must read and attest to with his or her signature and social security number at the end of the form.

 The warden then reviews the form and has the discretion to approve or deny the applicant’s visitation or correspondence rights.
-Persons on the inmate’s approved correspondence list are also the only individuals that may send money to prisoners
+Persons on the inmate’s approved correspondence list are also the only individuals who may send money to prisoners

 If the application is approved, the applicant’s rights to visit or correspond with a prisoner will transfer with him or her if the prisoner is moved to a different facility.
 Visitors must comply with all applicable visitor rules and regulations, including:

-• Presenting a valid photo ID.
+- Presenting a valid photo ID

-• Subjecting to a search and metal detector scan prior to entering the facility.
+- Subjecting to a search and metal detector scan prior to entering the facility

-• Refraining from bringing cell phones, cameras, and other recording devices.
+- Refraining from bringing cell phones, cameras, and other recording devices

-• Not fighting or arguing loudly with any inmates or prison/jail personnel.
+- Not fighting or arguing loudly with any inmates or prison/jail personnel

-• Complying with applicable dress codes.
+- Complying with applicable dress codes

 Full visitor information will be provided upon approval of an applicant’s visit and corresponding application.

 Funds can be sent to a prisoner’s account either by direct deposit of a check, Western Union wire transfer or through a TouchPay kiosk located in a lobby of the prison facility where the prisoner is incarcerated.
-These services charge fees that are a function of the type and location of the facility.
-The fees are subject to change without notice.

-Hawaii Vital Records
+Hawaii Vital Records: An Overview

-Hawaii vital records can be marriage certificates, divorce records, birth or death records. birth and death records are kept confidential for 75 years from the date of the event that they recorded.12 Only a limited number of a person’s family members or his or her designated representative or estate administrator can request these records during the 75-year confidentiality period.
+Only a limited number of a person’s family members or his or her designated representative or estate administrator can request these records during the 75-year confidentiality period.
 The records become publicly available when that period expires.

 Furthermore, Hawaii provides public data to the United States Census, including information on the divorced population of each county, as depicted in the image below: